Air Canada says technical issue forcing flight delays | Business

 Air Canada says technical issue forcing flight delays

-Air Canada said on Thursday it is experiencing a technical issue that is resulting in flight delays across its system and has caused the airline to operate flights at a reduced rate.
+Air Canada said on Thursday a technical issue has affected flights for the second time in two weeks, leading to delays.
+Canada's largest carrier said a technical issue with its communicator system used to communicate with aircraft and monitor performance was "resulting in flight delays across our system, but we continue to operate flights at a reduced rate."
+Technical problems have resulted in delays globally for airlines.

-"Air Canada is experiencing a temporary technical issue with its communicator system, one of the systems that we use to communicate with aircraft and monitor operational performance," the airline said in a statement.
+Air Canada said on Thursday a technical issue has affected flights for the second time in two weeks, leading to delays.
+Canada's largest carrier said a technical issue with its communicator system used to communicate with aircraft and monitor performance was "resulting in flight delays across our system, but we continue to operate flights at a reduced rate."

+Technical problems have resulted in delays globally for airlines.
+Southwest Airlines Co blamed a one-hour stoppage of its flights in April on a vendor-supplied computer network firewall.
+Last week, Air Canada said a

+temporary ground stop on May 25 was undertaken due to an issue with the communicator system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)